This blog uses affiliate links, which may earn a commission for purchases made at no additional cost to you.

 Is this what life is about?
 You love someone with every cell in your body just to lose them!
 What's the point?

 I've had a plethora of comments saying, “He's always with you.”
 Sure, I see signs that he visits me a lot, just like the one above of the red-bird watching me cry.
-Signs that I try to capture on video but never do.
-Signs that'll have people thinking you're crazy if you didn't have proof.

 I appreciate each and every one of them, however, they do not replace my son.
 I'm sure that as time passes I'll cherish them even more, so want them to continue since they do sometimes comfort me.